-An alternative that does not introduce extra unknowns is the use of equivalent anisotropic material definitions.
+An alternative that does not introduce extra unknowns is to use equivalent anisotropic materials.
 The thermal conductance in the radial direction of the foil is almost identical to the insulation conductance.
-In the axial direction, the copper or aluminum value is dominant.
+In the axial direction, the copper or aluminium value is dominant.
 The equivalent thermal capacitances and mass densities are calculated using the relative volume ratios.